MicrosoftDocs/azure-docs/articles/cognitive-services/QnAMaker/FAQs.md

 If you have content from multiple languages, be sure to create a separate service for each language.

+## Can I use the same Azure Search resource for KBs using multiple languages?

+To use multiple language and multiple KBs, the user has to create an QnA Maker resource for each language.
+This will create a separate Azure search services per language.
+Mixing different language KBs in a single Azure search service will result in degraded relevance of results.

 ## Do I need to use Bot Framework in order to use QnA Maker?

 No, you do not need to use the Bot Framework with QnA Maker.
 However, QnA Maker is offered as one of several templates in Azure Bot Service.
-Bot Service enables rapid intelligent bot development through Microsoft Bot Framework, and it runs in a server less environment.
+Bot Service enables rapid intelligent bot development through Microsoft Bot Framework, and it runs in a server-less environment.

 ## How can I create a bot with QnA Maker?

-Follow the instructions in [this](./Tutorials/create-qna-bot.md) documentation to create your Bot with Azure Bot.
+Follow the instructions in [this](./Tutorials/create-qna-bot.md) documentation to create your Bot with Azure Bot Service.

 ## How do I embed the QnA Maker service in my website?